Find My Horses Presents: NetPosse Missing Equine in Georgia

 NetPosse™ Missing Equine Alert for Alli – Monroe (Walton County), GA: Alli was in our pasture with two horses and on Sunday at 12 noon.
 Sometimes between that hour and 6 pm she was taken from the pasture.
 She was bonded with our mare and wouldn’t leave her side.
 Twelve week old donkey was taken from our pasture.
 See pictures, full details, contact info and flyer Alli that we ask you to print and post everywhere.
 The flyer can be found on their webpage: Click here: http://www.netposse.com/view_report.asp?reportid=5086

-Please help find Alli by sharing this information to your friends, social media groups, etc.
+Please help find Alli by sharing this information with your friends, social media groups, etc.

 STOLEN HORSE INTERNATIONAL, INC.

 PRESS RELEASE – FOR IMMEDIATE RELEASE

 Monroe (Walton County), GA Friday, October 28, 2016

 On Sunday October 23, 2016 between 12noon and 7pm, Alli went missing from Sandy and Dallas Haupt’s pasture.
 Alli is a 12 week old Grey/Brown Donkey.

 The Haupt’s asked Stolen Horse International for assistance in locating Alli.
 On October 23, 2016, Ms. Haupt reported that little Alli went missing from their property and they are concerned that Alli may have been taken.
 Alli was in their pasture with two other horses.
 The Haupt’s Have notified the Walton County Sheriff Department of the missing donkey.

 Stolen Horse International, a nonprofit organization also known as NetPosse.com, is well known as the “lost and found’ place for horses on the internet for the equine industry.
 NetPosse.com offers horse theft and equine ID education and assist in search and recovery of stolen or missing horses, as well as other equine equipment.